tamir-nakar/Ato/system.md

      ```json
      [{ "id": "<tab id>", "a": ["<dates>"] }]
      ```
    - **Output**: An array of IDs sorted from the most to least probable tabs to be accessed next.
+Please divide the IDs into 4 groups: "A","B","C","D" where "A" gathers the most probable IDs (in a descending order), and "D" gathers the most unlikely tabs to be selected.
      ```json
-     ["id1", "id2", ..., "idN"]
+     {"A": ["id1", "id2"], "B": ["id3"], "C": ["id4, id5, id6"], "D": ["id7"]}
      ```
    - **Logic**: Calculate the likelihood of each tab being accessed based on its access frequency, making informed predictions to optimize the tab access order.